Get

 Cats eagerly lapping up milk is a picture etched in most of our minds from old movies and children’s books.
 Milk used to be considered healthy for cats until we gained better knowledge and understanding of our beloved companions’ dietary needs.

 Unlike the name suggests, buttermilk does not contain butter.
 Traditional buttermilk is what is left over once whole milk has been churned into butter.
-This is not the type of buttermilk we use in the western world but is common in countries such as India, Pakistan, and Nepal.
-The buttermilk we know, and use is fermented milk that consists mostly of water, the milk sugar lactose, and the milk protein casein.
+This is not the type of buttermilk we use in the Western world, but it is common in countries such as India, Pakistan, and Nepal.
+The buttermilk we know and use is fermented milk that consists primarily of water, the milk sugar lactose, and the milk protein casein.

-The fermentation of buttermilk leaves a tangy taste, making it a great addition to bread, biscuits, pancakes, waffles, and a variety of other baked goods.
-Buttermilk can be a drink, but most often, people opt against this due to the bitter taste.
+The fermentation of buttermilk leaves a tangy taste, making it a great addition to bread, biscuits, pancakes, waffles, and other baked goods.
+Buttermilk can be a drink, but most often, people don’t drink it due to the bitter taste.

 Glass of milk